Pfizer CEO says fourth vaccine shot needed - follow latest

-Covid news – live: Pfizer CEO says fourth shot may be needed as Boris Johnson announces ‘Plan B’ restrictions
+Covid news – live: Pfizer CEO says 4th vaccine may be needed as Boris Johnson announces ‘plan B’ restrictions

-The CEO of Pfizer Inc has said that a fourth vaccine dose may be needed for better protection against the omicron Covid-19 variant, as initial studies show that it could undermine antibody protection with two doses.
+A fourth coronavirus vaccine dose may be needed to boost protection against the new omicron variant, the head of Pfizer has said after initial tests showed the strain may undermine the antibody protection provided by a standard double dose.

-Albert Bourla said the company was waiting to see real world data to determine whether additional doses will be required specifically for omicron.
-“When we see real-world data, [we] will determine if omicron is well covered by the third dose and for how long.
-And the second point, I think we will need a fourth dose,” Mr Bourla told CNBC, adding that the data could be expected in the next two weeks.
+Albert Bourla said the company was waiting to see real-world data to determine if additional doses would be required specifically for omicron.
+That data is expected in a few weeks.

-Meanwhile, two more countries, Pakistan and Cuba, have detected cases of the new variant.
+Omicron has now been reported in at least 57 countries, according to the World Health Organisation.
+American officials say most of the cases detected in the US so far have induced a mild form of Covid-19.

 In the UK, Boris Johnson announced ‘plan B’ restrictions will be introduced in England from as early as next week, including guidance to work from home and vaccine passports being made mandatory at nightclubs and larger venues.